 Prior to emergency removal, the district must perform an individualized risk analysis, determine whether there is an immediate threat to the health or safety of students or staff that justifies removal, and provides the respondent(s) with notice and an opportunity to challenge the decision immediately following removal.
 The emergency removal analysis shall focus on the specific facts and individuals involved in the situation and shall provide evidence that there is an immediate threat to the safety of students or staff.
-Any emergency expulsion of a student under this section must also comply with Washington's student discipline rules for emergency expulsion under WAC 392-400-510 through WAC 392-400-510 through WAC 392-400-510
+Any emergency removal of a student under this section must also comply with Washington's student discipline rules for emergency removal under WAC 392-400-510 through WAC 392-400-530.